Edward326/WalkletsEmbeddings/walklets_embedding/README.md

 - docs=containing the pptx
 - models_emb=embeddings of the nodes of the graphs used for training
 - tests=notebook containing the test file of the algorithm
-- utils=includes the methods used in visualisation of the test results, and for using pygraphs and and artifical made of the Word2Vec model(gensim not mantained with the current numpy version)
+- utils=includes the methods used in visualisation of the test results, and for using pygraphs and and artifical made of the Word2Vec model(gensim not mantained with the current numpy version,DEPRECATED)

 *Credits:Edward326*